9. Mixture models and label switching with MCMC

 bokeh.io.show(bebi103.viz.corner(samples, parameters=pars))

-We again have a return to a single mode in the posterior and we have fixed the identifiability problem.
+In this case, the walker initialization solved the label switching problem.
 We can do our ad hoc model assessment by plotting the theoretical CDFs.

 [18]: